HomeLatest NewsBFSIDigit Insurance raises $200 million, valuation touches $3.5 billion

 Preferred Source of Google

 Digit Insurance has achieved a valuation of $3.5 billion with its latest fundraising round of $200 million from existing investor Faering Capital and some new ones like Sequoia Capital India and IIFL Alternate Asset Managers.
-The is subject to regulatory approvals.
+The investment is subject to regulatory approvals.

 The company which is backed by Canadian billionaire Prem Watsa said with this round of funding, the total capital infusion into Digit has crossed Rs 3,000 crore.
 The fundraising follows a 44% growth in premium to Rs 3,243 crore.
 Insurance companies need to set aside capital for solvency in proportion to the business they write.